PRICING, SERVICES AND GENERAL - COMMONLY ASKED QUESTIONS AND ANSWERS

 A: All trades are place in my IRA

-Q: Why do you prefer risk-defined trades such as put spreads and diagonal spreads?
+Q: Why do you prefer risk-defined trades such as put spreads, diagonal spreads and iron condors?

 A: This opens the door to accounts of all sizes to utilize options as part of any overall strategy.
 This also enables traders to leverage a minimal amount of capital and maximize return on investment.
 Furthermore, allows traders to maximize the number of trades since capital requirements are minimal.